Table of Contents

 Certain veterans may also be eligible for VA health care benefits.

 What is a Service Connected Disability?

 According to the Department of Veterans Affairs, VA Disability Compensation is:

-If you are considered to have a service-connected disability, then you may be eligible to receive a monthly compensation payment, and under certain circumstances, you may be eligible to receive additional compensation, usually if you have a service-connected rating of 30% or higher and have dependents (spouse, children, and/or parents under your care), if you have missing limbs, or if you have a severely disabled spouse.
+If you have a service-connected disability, you may be eligible to receive a monthly compensation payment.
+You may also be eligible to receive additional compensation if you have a service-connected rating of 30% or higher and have dependents, if you have missing limbs or if your spouse is living with a severe disability.

 Applying for VA Compensation Benefits

-Disability Ratings are Made on a Case by Case Basis
+Disability Ratings are Awarded on a Case by Case Basis

 A 0% rating shows there is an illness or injury that is connected to your military service, but it doesn’t warrant compensation at this time.
 It is still good to get a 0% rating compared to no service-connected link because if the condition worsens at a later date, you can apply to have your disability rating upgraded.

 To be eligible for VA disability benefits or compensation, you must:

 - Have served on active duty, active duty for training or inactive duty training and have a current illness or injury that affects your mind or body.